RVel37/NF-MEI/README.md

 MELT runs each MEI type INDEPENDENTLY.
 This means it produces 3 VCFs per sample

-> Melt is closed-source and only free for research purposes
+> Melt is closed-source and only free for research purposes(?)

 ## MOBSTER